May 6, 2025

 With their mission to teach future doctors “to see patients as people, not conditions,” students attending this medical school are guaranteed to make real change and improve the future of medicine.

-As of 2019, entering students attend a mandatory course on historically overlooked aspects of healthcare, the social determinants of health, and professionalism and ethics in medicine.
+New students attend a mandatory course on historically overlooked aspects of healthcare, the social determinants of health, and professionalism and ethics in medicine.

 An added bonus is the cool tech toys Tufts medical students get to use!
 With their multi-million-dollar Clinical Skills and Simulation Center (CSSC), students learn foundational skills and gain experience in patient interaction, diagnosis, and treatment.